 A Special Note on Travel Rods

 Travel rods get their own section.
 They are not a new phenomenon, nor are they disappearing.
 Orvis recently replaced their longstanding 7-piece Frequent Flyer rod series with their new 6-piece Clearwater Travel Rods.
-I might be in the minority of anglers who love the concept of a travel rod, and have used one for years.
+I might be in the minority of anglers who love the concept of a travel rod and have used one for years.
 This is why.
 In my previous job, I traveled extensively for work.
-I was on a plane every month, and discreetly packed my 5wt 7-piece travel rod everywhere I went.
+I was on a plane every month and discreetly packed my 5wt 7-piece travel rod everywhere I went.
 This packs down in an 18-inch rod tube that I can easily fit inside a backpack.
-With any downtime during a professional conference or other business trip, I would Uber to local waters.
+With any downtime during a professional conference or another business trip, I would Uber to local waters.
 Likewise, for any casual vacation near water … "how’d that conveniently-sized rod get in my bag?"

 Travel rods are not perfect, and the action will feel a little unfamiliar with the number of pieces/ferrules.
 But the quality versions of these are by no means low performance.
 The difference is largely in aesthetics and 30 more seconds of rod assembly.
 I have caught just as many fish on my 7-piece than I have on my 4-piece, and here’s the kicker, in far more places!
-What you loose in subtle appearances you gain in convenience and opportunities to fly fish, making 6 or 7-piece travel rods a smart logistical choice.
-It is also my go-to back-up rod while flying for an angling vacation.
+What you lose in subtle appearances you gain in convenience and opportunities to fly fish, making 6 or 7-piece travel rods a smart logistical choice.
+It is also my go-to backup rod while flying for an angling vacation.

 No matter how you travel, have a plan for getting your gear from point A to B, and back to point A. Think through each step of the trip.
 If you need specific recommendations for travel-worthy gear, send me a message through my Curated profile or reach out to another Fly Fishing expert here on Curated and we'll help you get set up.